rustbridge/rusty-snake-book/src/4-InitCanvas.md

 }

 ```
  `fn` declares the function, `init` is its name. `<'a>` indicates its lifetime.
 Lifetimes are unique to rust, declaring them is not needed for most functions, so we will just acknowledge its existence, but ignore it for now.
 The function takes two parameters, x and y.
 Rust is a type safe language, so the types of the parameters need to be indicated.
-In this example, the type of both parameters is `i32`, a 32bit integer.
+In this example, the type of both parameters is `u32`, a 32bit unsigned integer.
 The return types also need to be specifically named. `fn init` returns two values in a bracket, separated by a comma.
 The types of these values are defined in the sdl2-crate.
 We'll ignore the body of the function for now.

 1. In `main()`, delete the `println!` statement.
 2. Declare the variables `canvas_width` and `canvas_height`, each with the value 720.